Fixed-term contracts: as end date approaches (2 or more years’ service)

 Back to top

-This stage only applies where employee has expressed the wish to be able to apply for posts in other departments as a priority candidate.
+This stage only applies where employee has expressed the wish to be able to apply for posts in other departments as a priority candidate or is eligible under the Protection from Redundancy (Pregnancy and Family leave) Act 2023 (see above for details).

 If this is the case please follow the guidance at priority candidate and then continue from stage 5 below.